vsellappa/HDF-Workshop/README.md

 If it has been installed then ignore the below and jump to "Getting Started With MiNiFi"

-Run all the below commands as root:
+If MiNiFi has not been installed then, run the below commands from a terminal as root:
 ```
 mkdir -p /tmp/minifi